LoyolaChicagoBooks/distributedsystems/source/homework1.rst

 5. In Eclipse, go to File->Import.
 Then open the Maven folder, and select "Existing maven projects".
 Browse to the folder that was just created in #4 and open the project
+6. If you launch the project in the debugger and browse to http://localhost:8080/myapp/myresource you’ll be able to see the object represented by the source file MyResource.java

+If you’d like to see the code for a simple web service app, just clone the git repository found here: https://github.com/sarahkaylor/DistRestSample